injineerdaacad/dugsiiye-full-stack-exercises/react-exercises/README.md

 - 📁 [react-exercise-1](./react-exercise-1/) – Creating and Exporting Functional Components
 - 📁 [react-exercise-2](./react-exercise-2/) – Component Composition and Hierarchy
 - 📁 [react-exercise-3](./react-exercise-3/) – Props and PropTypes
+- 📁 [react-exercise-4](./react-exercise-4/) – Managing State with the useState Hook
+- 📁 [react-exercise-5](./react-exercise-5/) – Managing State with Objects and Arrays